We invest in what truly matters, ensuring we grow in our relationship with Christ and our parish family.

 Contact: Becky Rubal

-We are a group of parishioners who maintain the plants and shrubs in the garden spaces around the church buildings.
+We are a group of parishioners who maintain the plants in the garden spaces around the church buildings.
 Our mission is to provide the parish community with a welcoming environment for worship, prayer, and fellowship.

 Contact: [email protected]